ErrorNoInternet/ErrorNoWatcher/README.md

 The compiled executable will be at `./target/release/errornowatcher`

 ## Usage
-Running the bot for the first time will create the `bot_configuration.toml` file, where you can change several options:
+Running the bot will create the `bot_configuration.toml` file, where you can change several options:
 ```toml
 username = "<bot's username>"
 server_address = "<server address>"